Skip to main content

 The relationship between the two is unclear.

-An error in an asbestos test report showing material was analyzed two years before being submitted.
+An asbestos report provided to CTV News by workers shows that material was analyzed two years before it was gathered.
 (Provided)

 Eight workers 'potentially exposed' two years ago due to report 'errors'